JamRaid36/JobPlacementDashboard/README.md

     return render(request, 'Sitcoms/sitcoms_update.html', content)
 ```
 ### Connect to and Parse through API
-For these 2 stories I had to find an API that I wanted to use, connect to it and parse through the correct data I wanted to display.
+For these two stories I had to find an API that I wanted to use, connect to it and parse through the correct data I wanted to display.

 ```
 # Story #6-(API Pt 1): Connect to API ----------------------------------------------------------------------------------